 Fighting is dangerous.
 There are many ways to get oneself killed, and some are more unique than others.
-Regular DMG represents kinetic damage, where cuts, stabs, blunt strikes and bullet impacts fit in this category.
+Kinetic Damage (DMG) represents kinetic damage, where cuts, stabs, blunt strikes and bullet impacts fit in this category.
 However, in Crimson Blues there are a number of types of damage; except for regular DMG, all others are considered Special Damage.
 DMG which ignores all saving throws is considered Direct Damage (DR-DMG).
-DMG which strikes at an enemy's Critical Health Points (CHP) is considered Critical Damage, such as that inflicted by a Critical Hit.
+DMG which strikes at an enemy's Critical Health Points (CHPS) is considered Critical Damage (CR-DMG), such as that inflicted by a Critical Hit

 Special Damage